Trays for Ferret Kingdom Cages

 AusRFS has designed high sided trays to fit Ferret Kingdom cages.
 Made of non-chew hard plastic, they are available for purchase directly from a Melbourne manufacturer.
+Click on the link above to find out more about the trays!

 NEW OWNERS - before purchasing a cage,